Mudano/open-aps-streaming/README.md

 These services were built independently, hence why they are ran as separate containers.

+- **The registration site**: This is a single page website that allows users to register their OpenHumans account with the site and to submit their Nightscout URL to OpenHumans.
+Defined in `registration-site/`.
+- **The Nightscout Ingester**: This is a scheduled process that uses the OH data stored in the database, and the Nightscourt URL stored in the corresponding users OH account, to carry out a regular ingest of Nightscout data into OpenHumans.
+Defined in `nightscout-ingester`.
+- **The ETL job**: This is a scheduled process that ingests user data on a regular basis from their OH account and into the application database.
+Defined in `open-humans-etl`.
+- **The Downloader application**: This is a small application designed to enable analysis and simple downloads of large amounts of OpenAPS data.
+Defined in `data-management-app`.
+- **Metabase**: This is an open source data visualisation tool that generates charts using the data stored in the database to be displayed in the downloader application.
+Config defined in the database (see below).

 All containers can be ran so long as they have a live connection to a database initialised with the scripts stored in `open-aps-db/init-scripts` .
 The only exception to this rule is the metabase server, which stores it's configuration in the database.
 This configuration can be backed up by taking a dump of the relevant schema (`public`) in the database, but this dump contains sensitive credentials (database access usernames and passwords) so can not be stored on this repository.

 #### Application update and deployment